Cap Your FPS , Why Unlimited FPS Still Makes Games Feel Worse (2026)

 1) Lower Temperatures

-Running unlimited FPS in lighter titles only cooks your GPU.
-Cap your frames and your graphics card relaxes, temps drop, and the entire system feels calmer.
+Uncapped FPS in lighter titles, or worse, menus, only cooks your GPU.
+Cap your frames and your graphics card relaxes, temps drop, and the whole system feels calmer.
+Also yes, caps help, but cooling still matters.
+If your thermals are a mess, these best thermal paste techniques still matter.

 2) Smoother Frame Pacing

 Hitting 400 FPS is pointless if it swings between 220 and 420.
-Stable, capped FPS tightens frame time variance, which feels smoother than inconsistent high peaks.
+A stable cap reduces frame time variance, which usually feels smoother than inconsistent high peaks.
+Pair it with the right display tier, see best gaming monitors by budget for easy matchups.

 3) Less Fan Noise